 I erased all of my cronjobs by accident due to a simple typo.

-When working with cron jobs, the command crontab -e
+When working with cron jobs, the command crontab -e is used to edit your

 cron jobs without any confirmation prompt.
 On a QWERTY keyboard,

-keys are adjacent, which makes it especially easy to type the
+the e and r keys are adjacent, which makes it especially easy to type the

 wrong one by accident.
 I accidentally typed the wrong thing, and